North Carolina 14

 AREA(S) OF RESIDENCE OUTSIDE REPRESENTATIVE REGION FOR LONGER THAN SIX MONTHS:

-Subject was born in Tennessee where he lived until age 5.
+The subject was born in Tennessee, where he lived until age 5.
 The family then moved to Burnsville, North Carolina (pop.1500), in Yancey County (western part of the state, in the Appalachian Mountains), where he was raised in modest circumstances and where he was still living at the time of this interview.
 He has also lived in Texas.

 OTHER INFLUENCES ON SPEECH:

 Subject’s parents are from Yancey County too, and despite having lived for five years in Huntsville, Texas, he assures me his is a proper Yancey County accent.

 RECORDED BY: Pat Toole

 DATE OF RECORDING (DD/MM/YYYY): 08/2001

 PHONETIC TRANSCRIPTION OF SCRIPTED SPEECH: N/A